| |

 11. Aphrodite

-The well known goddess of love is said to have been born of seafoam.
+The well-known goddess of love, beauty, desire, and fertility is said to have been born of seafoam.
 The story is told in a famous painting by Sandro Botticelli.

 12. Demeter

-The goddess of farming and agriculture was a very important figure to ancient Greeks.
+The goddess of farming and agriculture (as well as cycles of life and death) was a very important figure to ancient Greeks.

 Reasons to Enjoy Learning Greek Mythology